avaapm/deprem/README.md

 ## Keywords
 The keyword lists that we use to collect tweets are given in **general_keywords.txt** and **help_keywords.txt**.

+## Model Files
+The deployed models are published at https://huggingface.co/ctoraman

 ## Citation
 If you make use of this dataset, please cite following paper.